Veena: Construction

 At a first glance, the difference between the North and South Indian design is the presence of two resonant gourds in the North, while in the South, instead of the lower gourd there is a pear-shaped wooden body attached.
 However, there are other differences, and many similarities.
 Modern designs use fiberglass or other materials instead of hollowed jackwood and gourds.
 The construction is personalized to the musician's body proportions so that she can hold and play it comfortably.
 It ranges from about 3.5 to 4 feet (1 to 1.2 meters).
 The body is made of special wood and is hollow.
 Both designs have four melody strings, three drone strings and twenty-four frets.
 The instrument's end is generally tastefully shaped such as a swan and the external surfaces colorfully decorated with traditional Indian designs.

 The melody strings are tuned in c' g c G (the tonic, the fifth, the octave and the fourth), from which sarani (chanterelle) is frequently used.
 The drone strings are tuned in c" g' c (the double octave, the tonic and the octave).
 The drones are typically used to create rhythmic tanams of Indian classical music and to express harmony with clapped tala of the piece.

 The main string is called Nāyakī Tār (नायकी तार), and in the Sarasvati veena it is on the onlooked's left side.
-The instrument is played with three fingers of the right (dominant) hand, struck inwards or outwards with a bent-wire plectrum (a "mizrab").
-The index and second fingers strike inwards on the melody string, alternating between notes, and the little finger strikes outward on the sympathetic strings.
+The instrument is played with three fingers of the right (dominant) hand, struck inward or outward with a bent-wire plectrum (a "mizrab").
+The index and second fingers strike inward on the melody string, alternating between notes, and the little finger strikes outward on the sympathetic strings.

 The bola alphabets struck in the North Indian veena are da, ga, ra on the main strings, and many others by a combination of fingers and other strings.
 The veena settings and tuning may be fixed or adjusted by loosening the pegs, to perform Dhruva from fixed and Cala with loosened pegs such that the second string and first string coincide.

 One of the earliest description of the terminology currently used for veena construction, modification and operation appears in Sangita Cudamani by Govinda.